TOOTH EXTRACTION

 During the procedure of tooth extraction, your dentist will anesthetize the area from where it is being removed through a local anaesthetic.

 The dentist may also prescribe an analgesic or administer a sedative intravenously.
-If the tooth has deteriorated, it may be chipped into pieces before it can be removed.
+If the tooth has deteriorated, it may be chipped into pieces before it can be removed by Tooth Extraction in Tracy,.

 Types of tooth extraction